In 2022, restaurant reputation management is more important than ever.

-That’s why it is critical to have a rock-solid restaurant reputation management strategy that includes consistently asking your guests to leave you a positive rating.
-And it is just as important to make sure and respond to each one of them.
+That’s why it is critical to have a rock-solid restaurant reputation management strategy that includes consistently obtaining ratings and reviews.
+Equally vital is ensuring a response to each of these reviews.

 To attract new guests, and to keep your current guests coming back, it is important to manage and maintain positive ratings and reviews on a consistent basis.